Is Depression a Fibromyalgia Symptom?

 Are Chronic Headaches a Symptom of Fibromyalgia?

-Chronic headaches, such as recurrent migraine or tension-type headaches, are common in about 70% of people with fibromyalgia.
+Chronic headaches, such as recurrent migraine or tension-type headaches, are common in up to 70% of people with fibromyalgia.
 They can pose a major problem in a person's ability to cope with and self-manage FMS.

 The headaches may be a result of pain in the neck and upper part of the back.
 They are often caused by tightness and contraction of the muscles of the neck, which results in a type of headache called tension-type headaches or muscle-contraction headaches.
 They may also be caused by tender points over the back of the head and neck.
-It is important to remember that other medical problems can cause headaches that should be properly diagnosed and treated by your doctor.
+It is important to remember that other medical problems can cause headaches, so frequent or severe headaches should be properly diagnosed and treated by your doctor.